MintyProtein/AIFactory_AnomalyDetection/README.md

 정지현, 위성진

 ## Solution Overview
-- Each type has strong linear correlation: Anomaly detection by self-supervised linear regression
+- Anomaly detection by self-supervised linear regression
 - Use Max(abs(error)) from train data  as the threshold of each type
 - Test samples with higher error than threshold is labeled as anomaly